njtwomey/mldb/README.md

 which has not required the raw data loader or any of the intermediate functions to be called.
 If we imagine that some of these functions are expensive to execute, a significant saving has been produced with little overhead in our coding since the library has transparently directed the outputs to be stored in persistent memory.
 In principal all nodes can be serialised to file, but my preference is to serialise only those nodes that are computationally intensive to compute.

+## Backends

+One of the main advantages of this library is that the result of computations can be stored to file.
+This can be thoght of as persistent caching.
+This option is useful for two reasons:

+1. It eliminates the requirement to re-compute outputs by loading them instead.
+2. Lockfiles are created to eliminate the parallel computation of outputs.

+The first point is important.
+If it is as fast to compute outputs as it is to load them, there is little value to be gained by serialising them.